necofuryai/necofuryai-personal-website/README.md

-# necofuryai Personal Website | Astro framework Astrofy Template developed by Manuel Ernesto
+# necofuryai Personal Website | Powered by Atsro with Astrofy Template